 Tenny is a graduate of Harvard College and the University of Chicago Law School.

-Brian Lewis is the Deputy Director at exalt and the New York Community Trust Leadership Fellows.
+Brian Lewis is the Executive Director at ROC the Future Alliance.
 He is a Senior DEI consultant with DBI Projects, and has taught courses in Nonprofit Management, Human Services, Sociology, Humanities and the Arts as an Adjunct Professor at NYU Wagner School of Public Service, John Jay College of Criminal Justice, The New School and Monroe Community College.

 Brian is an alumnus of the Leadership Fellows Spring 2018 cohort.
 He is a passionate critical pedagogue and social justice leader with 15 years of experience leading teams, building curriculum and trainings, developing strategy, cultivating partnerships and scaling and driving impact.
 In his 7 years working with exalt, he worked closely with the Executive Director to triple the number of youth served, expand critical partnerships with key stakeholders and manifest new partnerships including leading exalt to be 1 of 7 national organizations selected for 2M in funds for an inaugural grant from the NBA Foundation.

 Brian is an expert in Critical Pedagogy and Restorative Justice, especially as these practices pertain to systems-involved young people.
 He’s trained in Circle Keeping with Community Justice for Youth Institute (Chicago) and studied Peacebuilding and Restorative Justice with Howard Zehr and Hezkias Assefa (Eastern Menonnite University).
 He’s presented his work in these areas at the National Conference on Higher Education in Prisons (St. Louis) and the International Conference on Restorative Approach and Social Innovation (Podova, Italy).